1933 German Federal Elections

 Berlin, Polizeipatrouille am Wahltag

-The Nazis registered a large increase in votes in 1933.
+The Nazis registered a significant increase in votes in 1933.
 Despite waging a campaign of terror against their opponents, the Nazis only tallied 43.9 percent of the vote, well short of a majority.
 They needed the votes of their coalition partner, the German National People’s Party (DNVP), for a bare working majority in the Reichstag.

 2017-03-05-1